Gender, Sexuality, & Women's Studies Activism & Outreach

 Senior capstone experience

 Your senior capstone experience can take form as an individual project or internship that synthesizes what you have learned in the gender, sexuality, and women's major into a cohesive experience.
-Your senior capstone project can focus on research, or many students choose hands-on projects that engage them in activism.
+Your senior capstone project can focus on research, or hands-on activism projects.

 Third Wave Resource Group